 IANZ is part of the Accreditation Council an autonomous Crown entity established in 1972.
-IANZ is a full signatory member of the International Laboratory Accreditation Cooperation (ILAC) and the regional body, Asia Pacific Laboratory Accreditation Cooperation (APLAC).
+IANZ is a full signatory member of the International Laboratory Accreditation Cooperation (ILAC) and the regional body, Asia Pacific Accreditation Cooperation (APAC).

 Protecting and enhancing New Zealand trade

 IANZ works closely with government agencies in the development of international trading opportunities for New Zealand exporters.
 Input on technical aspects of policy and standards is provided to assist Government with international trade development.

 IANZ is active in the global and regional networks of accreditation authorities.
 It plays a major role at all levels to support New Zealand trade.

-Reports from IANZ accredited laboratories and inspection bodies are recognised throughout the world by regulators in countries where accreditation authorities are signatories to the ILAC or APLAC Mutual Recognition Arrangements (MRA).
+Reports from IANZ accredited laboratories and inspection bodies are recognised throughout the world by regulators in countries where accreditation authorities are signatories to the ILAC or APAC Mutual Recognition Arrangements (MRA).
 Accreditation authorities in over 65 countries currently participate in the Arrangement.
 The Arrangement ensures test, calibration and inspection reports from IANZ accredited organisations meet the required international standards and avoids the need for expensive re-testing and re-certification.
 In turn, accredited reports from these other countries are recognised in New Zealand.

 Definition of accreditation

 Accreditation means formal recognition that an organisation has been independently assessed by an authoritative accreditation body in five key areas: